openhealthcare/opal-lab/README.md

 If you save a lab_test with test_name "custom_test" for all it will use your custom logic when being deserialised.

-Further to this as noted, if we want to add custom results, we add a [Django choices](https://pypi.python.org/pypi/django-choices) class called ResultChoices.
-For example
+Further to this as noted, if we want to add a custom results set as RESULT_CHOICES on your model e.g.

 ```python